montoyamoraga/class-randomness/README.md

 # runs with Python3
 # date: 2019-01-13

-# script that outputs one thousand random numbers with an optional seed
+# script that outputs one random integer from random.org

 # import Python modules
 # we will use requests, install with